wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-bellevue-tusty08goe.md

   Hey there!
 We have an exciting opportunity for a DevOps Engineer right in the heart of Bellevue, WA.
 If you're near Seattle, Mercer Island, Kirkland, or Redmond, this role is right in your backyard.
-Our client, a major player in the e-commerce industry, is looking for someone to help maintain and scale their infrastructure, particularly during high-traffic periods.
+Our client, a major player in the ecommerce industry, is looking for someone to help maintain and scale their infrastructure, particularly during hightraffic periods.
 If you're the kind of person who loves working with Kubernetes, Docker, and Terraform, and you're no stranger to major cloud platfor...
 location: 'Bellevue, WA'